outfox/fennecs.tech/docs/Entities/Liveness.md

 :::

 ## Future Features
-We're working on a way to make pending spawns and despawns apparent, as well.
+We're working on a way to make pending spawns and despawns apparent. *(e.g. this entity is about to despawn / this entity is a placeholder for an entity being prepared to be spawned)*